Indirect constraints on lepton-flavour-violating quarkonium decays: Numerical results

 We are interested in assessing how large LFVQD are allowed to be given the current constraints on any other LFV process.
 We can already get a good feeling about the answer to this question by working in the LEFT framework, valid below the EW scale, and switching on only those WCs that contribute directly to the LFVQD, which is the a priori most favourable scenario for these processes.
 Due to RGE effects these WCs will still generate other LFV processes, including in particular strongly constrained leptonic decays, which will actually tell us how large the LFVQD could be without violating any existing bound.

-We start showing our numerical results obtained by switching on a single LEFT operator at a time.\footnote{We omit from the analysis the dimension-7 lepton-gluon and lepton-photon operators shown in Eqs.~(\ref{eq:L7GG},\,\ref{eq:L7FF}), as they do not match to any dimension-6 SMEFT operator at the tree level.} While certainly being a simplified scenario, and probably unrealistic within many UV theories, we regard this as a useful first exercise in order to assess the most relevant WCs for the processes we are interested in.
+We start showing our numerical results obtained by switching on a single LEFT operator at a time.
+While certainly being a simplified scenario, and probably unrealistic within many UV theories, we regard this as a useful first exercise in order to assess the most relevant WCs for the processes we are interested in.
 We discuss deviations from this simplified assumption in the next subsection, where we show the results of our analysis within the SMEFT framework.
 The main results of our LEFT study are collected in Tables~\ref{Table:LEFTcc} and \ref{Table:LEFTbb}.

 In Table~\ref{Table:LEFTccVTD} we summarise the results for vector and tensor operators with two charm quarks.
 The first two columns list the WCs (following the notation presented in~\sref{sec:eft}) and the most constraining process for a given operator.
 In the last two columns, we quote the resulting indirect upper limits on the branching ratios of \mbox{$J/\psi\to \ell \ell^\prime$} and \mbox{$\psi(2S)\to \ell\ell^\prime$} considering a single non-vanishing LEFT operator at a scale $\mu$ that we choose to be either the quarkonium mass scale $m_{q\bar q}$ or the $Z$ boson mass scale $m_Z$.
 As one can see, the indirect upper limits become stronger as the scale $\mu$ increases, due to the larger separation of scales (and thus a larger logarithm from the RGEs).
 Notice that the choice $\mu = m_{q\bar q}$ corresponds to the arguably unrealistic case that, right at the quarkonium mass scale, the single non-vanishing operator is the one the induces LFVQD, thus enhancing the latter process compared to other LFV observables.
 From an UV point of view this situation\,---\,if possible at all\,---\,may require very unlikely cancellations or correlations among the parameters.
 We still show this possibility in order to encompass even tuned scenarios favourable to LFVQD, although the case $\mu = m_Z$ leading to stronger bounds should be regarded as a more realistic situation.